Coronavirus cases up in Georgia

 By Tamilla Mammadova - Trend:

-Three new cases of novel coronavirus (COVID-19) were confirmed in Georgia, bringing the total number of infected people to 808, Trend reports via Georgian media.
+Eight new cases of novel coronavirus (COVID-19) were confirmed in Georgia, bringing the total number of infected people to 818, Trend reports via Georgian media.

 ---